 About Me & My Site

 Thank you so much for visiting my site!
-My name is Amanda Holstein and I currently live in San Francisco, CA. I grew up in Westchester, NY and moved out west after graduating from Emory University in 2010.
+My name is Amanda Holstein and I’m a single 26 year-old who just moved from San Francisco, CA to New York City!
+I grew up just outside NYC and moved out west after graduating from Emory University in 2010 because I always felt like I was a California girl at heart.
 I currently work for Federated Media Publishing, helping some of my favorite online publishers do what they love full time through exciting and creative content marketing campaigns.

 Why Ask a Twenty-Something for Advice?